Introduction#

 When migrating to Cloudflare, it’s highly recommended to rotate Origin Server IPs and proxy all DNS records.

-There’s a variety of different ways and options explained on the Developer Documentation to protect your origin server, as well as prepare for surges or spikes in web traffic for seasonal events, such as during holidays.
+There’s a variety of different ways and options explained on the Developer Documentation to protect your origin server, as well as prepare for surges or spikes in web traffic for seasonal events, such as during holidays or product launches.

 Note: Review the Post-Quantum Cryptography (PQC) documentation.